 In this case, you need to measure the soil pH with a kit that is available on the market.
 If the soil is too acidic, add garden lime to reduce the acidity.
 This product is also available at garden centers.

 Sometimes the soil can be alkaline, i.e. the soil pH is above 7.0.
 This soil makes it difficult for the plants to assimilate nitrogen and other elements that are necessary for photosynthesis.
-As a result, the needles turn yellow and the tree develops slowly.
+As a result, the needles turn yellow.

 To correct this, first, check the pH, and if it is too high add an acidifier (sulfate).
 This product can also be purchased at a garden center or supermarket.